The Hermitage (Ho-Ho-Kus, New Jersey): History

 In 1767, the original colonial estate was purchased by Ann Bartow DeVisme who moved to Ho-Ho-Kus from Manhattan with five children.
 One of Ann's daughters, Theodosia Bartow Prevost, and her husband James Marcus Prevost, occupied another house on the property, downhill from the present structure, nearer to the mill ponds.
 During the American Revolutionary War, while Major (later Lieutenant Colonel) Prevost was fighting for the British in Georgia and South Carolina, the women and children were left alone in Ho-Ho-Kus.

 In July 1778, word reached Theodosia that George Washington and his troops would be passing through Ho-Ho-Kus on their way from the recent battle at Monmouth Courthouse to White Plains in Westchester County, New York.
 When the General and his entourage stopped at a local house, Theodosia sent an invitation to Washington for him and his men to come and stay at The Hermitage.

 Visitors to the house during the Revolution included James Monroe, William Paterson, the Marquis de Lafayette, Alexander Hamilton, Lord Stirling and Aaron Burr.
 In 1782, after her husband was killed during the War, Theodosia Prevost married Aaron Burr at The Hermitage.
 For a period of time they lived in a small house adjacent to The Hermitage.

 Infrastructure

-In 1847, the house was remodeled in the Gothic Revival style by architect William H. Ranlett.
-The stone house was originally built in a Dutch-American tradition.
+In 1847, the house, which was originally built in a Dutch American tradition, was remodeled in the Gothic Revival style by architect William H. Ranlett.

-The large house consisted of wood-shingled roofs and pointed gables, allowing the classical music that played to be enjoyed along with the beautiful architecture.
-One can find a large cedar barn as well.
+The large house which had a large cedar barn, consisted of wood-shingled roofs and pointed gables, allowing the classical music that played to be enjoyed along with the beautiful architecture.

 The Hermitage is owned by the State of New Jersey and is a museum, open to the public year-round, financed and operated by The Friends of the Hermitage, Inc., a non-profit organization.
 The home and land were willed by Mary Elizabeth to the State of New Jersey.

 Today, The Hermitage represents Bergen County's first National Historical Landmark.